victorjmajestic/PokemonDatabase/README.md

 The database is accessible using either Command Prompt or within Visual Studio Code.

 See the Final Project Report for further instructions.

+This project was for CSDS341 - Introduction to Database Systems and was completed with the help of project teammates James Farmer and Jonathan Lutch.